Share This Post

 Italian American Dual Citizenship by Descent (Jure Sanguinis)

-- Birth Certificates: Depending on how far back you need to go, you may need to get birth certificates for yourself, your parents, your grandparents, your great grandparents, and so on.
+- Birth Certificates: Depending on how far back you need to go, you may need to get birth certificates for yourself, your parents, your grandparents, your great-grandparents, and so on.
 The cost of obtaining official copies of birth certificates varies by location and the issuing authority but usually range between $8-35.
 If an Italian birth certificate does not exist, you may be allowed to use a baptismal certificate.

 - Death Certificates: In some cases, you may need to provide death certificates for your Italian ancestors.
 Depending on which authority recorded the official death certificate, an official copy may cost between $8-35.

-- Divorce Decrees: You may also need original copies of divorce decrees in certain situations, especially if your Italian ancestor remarried and you are descended from a second marriage.
+- Divorce Decrees: You may also need certified copies of divorce decrees in certain situations, especially if your Italian ancestor remarried and you are descended from a second marriage.

-Additionally, you will need to obtain Apostille stamps and/or certifications for the various documents.
-Furthermore, each document that is not in Italian by an Italian agency must also be translated into Italian by an approved translation service.
-Apostille stamps and certifications, as well as translations, will have their own fees and costs.
+Additionally, you will need to obtain apostille stamps which are a legal certification for many of these documents.
+Each document that is not written in Italian in its official form must also be translated into Italian by professional translators.
+Apostille stamps run about $120, and translation fees are about $60 per page.

 Italian American Dual Citizenship by Marriage (Jure Matrimonii)

-Other Costs Associated with Applying for Italian American Dual Citizenship
+Other Costs Associated with Applying for Italian Dual Citizenship

 - Italian ID Card: Once you have your Italian passport, you will need to apply for an ID from the Italian government for approximately 25 euros.

-For further information about the costs associated with applying for Italian American dual citizenship, how to apply for dual citizenship, or the specific requirements for dual citizenship, please contact the Italian American Citizenship Assistance Program at (305) 812-5512 for a FREE 30-minute initial consultation today!
+For further information about Italian citizenship assistance costs, how to apply for dual citizenship, or to find out if you qualify, please contact the Italian American Citizenship Assistance Program at (877) 456-1660 for a FREE 30-minute initial consultation today!